1Hive/disputable-delay-app/README.md

 ### Initialization

-The Delay app is initialized with the `_executionDealy` parameter.
+The Delay app is initialized with the `_executionDelay` parameter.
 This defines the default length that a user will have to wait to execute a delayed script, provided it is not paused at some point during the delay.

 ### Roles